Which YOUNG AVENGERS Comics Could Inspire Their MCU Debut?

 Marvel Comics

-After some time without their own series, Marvel Comics brought back the ongoing Young Avengers comic book, for the first time without their creators Allan Heinberg and Jim Cheung.
+The Young Avengers spent some time without their own series.
+Eventually, though, Marvel Comics brought back the ongoing Young Avengers comic book, though without the team’s creators, Allan Heinberg and Jim Cheung.
 This new series from writer Kieron Gillen and artist Jamie McKelvie saw the teenage heroes reform under the guidance of Wiccan, his boyfriend Hulkling, and Kate Bishop/Hawkeye.
 They added new recruits like Miss America Chavez, Prodigy, Marvel Boy, and the so-called “Kid Loki.”

 This series focuses heavily on Wiccan discovering he potentially has a dark future ahead of him as the Demiurge, a threat as powerful as his mother once was.
 Wiccan’s power upgrade and possible slide to the dark side could be the perfect story fuel for a full season of television.
-And adding diverse characters like Miss America would only benefit the MCU.
-Whatever ends up happening, Marvel’s new generation of heroes are clearly on their way.
-Here’s hoping the brain trust at Marvel Studios uses these great comics as proper inspiration when the time comes.
+And bringing in diverse characters like Miss America would only benefit the MCU.
+Whatever happens, Marvel’s new generation of heroes are clearly on their way.
+Here’s hoping the brain trust at Marvel Studios uses these great Young Avengers comics as proper inspiration when the time comes.

 Originally published February 26, 2020